 Mushroom corals are found throughout most temperate to tropical marine ecosystems.
 These corals do not need much light and thrive in low flow environments.
 Most notably, they can be found in Australia, Tonga, Indonesia, with some of the most popular species originating from the Caribbean, namely from the coasts of Florida.

-Mushroom corals can spread very quickly and are often found in large colonies, covering rocks and other structures, including other corals.
+Mushroom corals, or mushroom anemones, can spread very quickly and are often found in large colonies, covering rocks and other structures, including other corals.

 Morphology And Common Names

 The Corallimorpharia Order1 is a large taxonomic category containing nearly 50 species.
 However, most coral species in the reef aquarium trade belong to the Actinodiscus/Discosoma, Rhodactis, and Ricordea genera, which are collectively referred to as mushroom corals.

 The mushroom coral is a soft coral, which means that it does not produce a hard calcium carbonate skeleton like large polyp stony corals (LPS) or small polyp stony corals (SPS).
 As we’ll see later, this makes for easy propagation of the coral.

 Interestingly, members of the Corallimorpharia Order are very similar in morphology to SPS (Scleractinia Order), though this is difficult to see without looking at polyp segmentation.
 Instead, to most of us, these corals resemble the dome-shaped top and stalk of a terrestrial mushroom, earning them their most common name.

 While members of Actinodiscus/Discosoma, Rhodactis, and Ricordea are generally referred to as mushrooms, many mushroom corals have been given specific names with more rare and expensive variations being assigned brand names.